The Smithsonian National Air and Space Museum’s second location in Virginia boasts hangars full of aviation history.

 Things to do at the Steven F. Udvar-Hazy Center

 The aircraft and spacecraft hanging overhead would be impressive enough, but the Udvar-Hazy Center also offers thousands of additional artifacts to view and many interactive, family friendly exhibits and activities.
 Prepare to take off and explore Sport Aviation, World War II Aviation, Space Science, and more.
 Talk to the Museum’s docents, who are stationed throughout the exhibit space both in person and via web conferencing, and ready to answer your questions and share the stories of the Museum’s collection.
 Enhance your experience with a giant screen film in the Airbus IMAX Theater (open Wednesday – Sunday), a simulator ride, or virtual reality experience.
 Before departure, browse the museum store and take home unique aviation and space themed souvenirs.

 Visiting the Steven F. Udvar-Hazy Center

-The Steven F. Udvar-Hazy Center is located at 14390 Air and Space Museum Parkway in Chantilly, VA, just minutes from Washington Dulles International Airport.
-Regular hours are 10 a.m. – 5:30 p.m..
-In the summer, the museum extends its hours until 6:30 p.m.
+The Steven F. Udvar-Hazy Center is located at 14390 Air and Space Museum Parkway in Chantilly, Va., just minutes from Washington Dulles International Airport.
+Regular hours are 10 a.m. – 5:30 p.m.
 The center can be reached by car via I-66 or the Dulles Toll Road.
-See detailed directions here.
-There is an on-site parking lot that charges a $15 fee.
+See detailed directions.
+On-site parking is available for $15 and is free for vehicles that arrive after 4 p.m.
 The center can also be reached via Metro.
-Take the silver line to the Wiehle-Reston East station and transfer to the Fairfax Connector Bus No. 983.
+Take the Silver Line to the Wiehle-Reston East station and transfer to the Fairfax Connector Bus No. 983.
 The bus stops directly in front of the Steven F. Udvar-Hazy Center.